Honours and awards

-To apply, send in the following documents to USelect@umcutrecht.nl:
+To apply, send the following documents to USelect@umcutrecht.nl:

-- Letter of motivation, including a description of your BSc or MSc (research) project;
+- Motivation letter, including a short description of your BSc or MSc (research) project;

 - Curriculum vitae;

-- Proof of your qualities - grade list or transcript of BSc degree, jobs, experience abroad etc.;
+- Grade list or transcript of BSc degree, jobs, experience abroad etc.;

 - Letter(s) of recommendation from your Master's coordinator or from your current/previous supervisor.
 Please use the Standarised Recommendation Letter, which needs to be emailed directly to firstname.lastname@example.org from your referee.